 Each year, the VUC partners with a number of non-profit agencies in San Antonio's Westside.
 They keep us informed of their volunteer needs and provide projects for OLLU volunteers.
-This is an annual event that is held in the Spring semester.
+This is an annual event that is held in the spring semester.
 The Community Agency Fair is a chance for students to visit with 35+ nonprofit agencies that come to the university to inform students on issues the surrounding communities face and how students can get involved and help.
-This year's event will be February 11, 2014.
+This year's event will be February 17, 2015.

 vOLLUnteer IMPACT and OLLU's Make a Difference Day vOLLUnteer IMPACT is the bi-annual university-wide service event in which OLLU students, faculty, and staff spend a day volunteering in several of San Antonio's Westside nonprofit organizations.
 The fall event took place on Oct.
 25, 2014.
 The spring event will take place on March 28, 2015.

 Youth and Families